Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - This is intentional to prevent significant performance degradation.

 - **Runtime Error - I’m getting a runtime error at launch.**
   - You likely opened MO2 before creating your Stock New Vegas folder.
 Re-run the Uranium Fever Wabbajack Installer to correct the error.
-This will **NOT** reinstall the entire list.
+This will repair any errors and will be much quicker than the initial installation.

 - **Selecting Perks - Why can’t I select a perk every level?**
   - You can select perks only on even levels.
 Vegas Elysium requires the perk menu to display every level, even when perks aren’t available.